dotnet/WatsonTcp/README.md

 [nuget]:     https://www.nuget.org/packages/WatsonTcp/
 [nuget-img]: https://badge.fury.io/nu/Object.svg

-A simple C# async TCP server and client with integrated framing for reliable transmission and receipt of data.
+WatsonTcp is the fastest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, fast disconnect detection, and easy to understand callbacks.

 ## New in v2.x